1. Purpose of policy

-- each individual staff member is encouraged to take ultimate responsibility for their own career development and to seek and take advantage of relevant opportunities for development, such as study assistance
+(a) each individual staff member is encouraged to take ultimate responsibility for their own career development and to seek and take advantage of relevant opportunities for development, such as study assistance;

-- Cost Centre Managers are to: ensure the universal implementation of Performance Planning and Review within their Cost Centre and encourage discussion about applying for study assistance when relevant to a staff member’s development; plan for resourcing appropriate staff development; and allocate resources so that staff are able to participate in relevant staff development activities, such as formal study
+(b) Cost Centre Managers are to: ensure the universal implementation of Performance Planning and Review within their Cost Centre and encourage discussion about applying for study assistance when relevant to a staff member’s development; plan for resourcing appropriate staff development; and allocate resources so that staff are able to participate in relevant staff development activities, such as formal study;

-- Human Resources is to: prepare correspondence to staff to formalise approval of study assistance; and monitor and report on participation in study for which study assistance has been provided
+(c) People and Culture is to: prepare correspondence to staff to formalise approval of study assistance; and monitor and report on participation in study for which study assistance has been provided; and